* invited; † COVID-19 cancellations

 Invited Panelist

-- Political Epistemology Workshop, Princeton University, TBD *
+- Political Epistemology Workshop, Princeton University, April 2026 *

 - Stanford Political Theory Workshop, Stanford University, October 2023 *